GDQuest/website/content/docs/godot-steering-ai-framework/reference/classes/GSAIFollowPath.md

 {{< highlight gdscript  >}}var is_arrive_enabled: bool{{< / highlight >}}

-Whether to use `GSTArrive` behavior on an open path.
+Whether to use `GSAIArrive` behavior on an open path.

 ### prediction\_time ###